anechoics/anechoics.github.io/_posts/2020-07-04-What_Ian-has-been-doing.md

 ---
 layout: post
 title: What Ian has been doing
-categories: [music, blogging, miscellany]
+categories: blogging
-tags: [personal blog, music]
+tags: [personal blog, miscellany, music]
 ---

 While weve not been playing (stupid lockdown) we've been keeping in touch in various ways.
 Ian's been doing some cool stuff, cooler than me, so I thought I'd write about it here.